-Stakeholders Glimpse of key focus-outputs Reference within the Report Our Consumers We witnessed the recent where a reduced consum sumer - in parallel - expe Product Innovation, Sales and Distribution Juhayna was well-position ter to different consumer n its ability to offer various s price points while ca- We launched new productional real and Upper Egypt.
-Our shareholders We recorded a 42% y-o-y increase in net revenue to EGP 16.1bn in FY23, and a record breaking 60% y-o-y increase in net income to EGP 1.0bn in FY23, with earning per share for the year (L.E /share) is 0.98 for 2023 compared to 0.63 for 2022.
+Stakeholders Glimpse of key focus-outputs Reference within the Report Our Consumers We witnessed the recent high inflation in Egypt, resulting in a challenging national impacts, where a reduced consumer purchasing power has lead to reduced consumption, while consumer - in parallel - expected and sought new preferences.
+Product Innovation, Sales and Distribution Juhayna was well-positic ter to different consumer • its ability to offer various s price points while ca- We launched new productional reached and Upper Egypt.
+Our shareholders We recorded a 42% y-o-y increase in net revenue to EGP 16.1bn in FY23, and a record breaking 60% y-o-y increase in net income to EGP 1.0bn in FY23, with earning per share for the year (L.E /share ) is 0.98 for 2023 compared to 0.63 for 2022.
 Economic Performance Standardization Organizations We succeeded in certifying our three factories, EL Masreya, EgyFood and El Dawleya as BRCGS food safetycertified with AA+ and AA scope.
 The BRCGS Food Safety Global Standard is the most widely accepted food safety standard in the world and has set the benchmark for nearly 25 years.
 Adopted by over 22,000 sites in more than 130 countries, the standard is accepted by 70% of the top 10 global retailers, 60% of the top 10 quick-service restaurants, and 50% of the top 25 manufacturers.
 Responsible Manufacturing Our local community We invested in our community, with a unanimous Board approval to donate (cash, company products) up to an 20 million EGP (twenty million EGP) in CSV activities in 2023.
 Community Investment Our Regulators Equity Economic Performance Issued and paid up capital Legal reserve General reserve-Issuance premium Retained earnings 941,405,082 742,112,963 330,920,428 2,233,885,644